luttje/alpine-calculations/README.md

 npm install alpine-calculations
 ```

-Enable the directives attributes in your project by registering the plugin with Alpine.
+Enable the directives attributes in your project by registering the plugin with Alpine.js.

 ```js
 import Alpine from 'alpinejs'